-- The proposed AI liability framework, if adopted, could create legal uncertainty, rather than increasing consumer protection, because its scope of application and interplay with the AI Act and the revised PLD is unclear, resulting in an increase in compliance burden for businesses and in confusion at the side of consumers, about their rights. - With the enhanced evidentiary burden placed on AI providers and users, the proposal in its current form would harm, rather than support, innovation.
-The vague evidentiary thresholds will increase the likelihood of litigation, which will in addition to disincentivising AI providers and users from innovating deter insurers from providing cover and could impact the competitiveness of the EU.
-Taken in conjunction with the newly adopted PLD, which introduces several mechanisms alleviating a claimant's evidential (rebuttable) presumptions, these risks to innovation and competitiveness are even greater.
-As the AILD introduces similar (overlapping) mechanisms, the effects of the PLD on liability for damage caused by AI and AI innovation should be awaited, before introducing further mechanisms.
+- The proposed AI liability framework, if adopted, could create legal uncertainty, rather than increasing consumer protection, because its scope of application and interplay with the AI Act and the revised Product Liability Directive (PLD) is unclear, resulting in an increase in compliance burden for businesses and in confusion at the side of consumers, about their rights. - With the enhanced evidentiary burden placed on AI providers and users, the proposal in its current form would also harm, rather than support, innovation.
+Indeed, including vague evidentiary thresholds will increase the likelihood of litigation, which will in addition to disincentivising AI providers and users from innovating deter insurers from providing cover.

 If the proposal is maintained and an eventual review, five years after its transposition, favours mandatory insurance, contractual freedom should be maintained now and in the future.
 Mandatory insurance can only work for mature and homogenous markets.
 This is not currently the case.
-Insurers can only support Al innovation within a framework guaranteeing contractual freedom.
+Insurers can only support AI innovation within a framework guaranteeing contractual freedom.